NVlabs/FPSci/docs/startupConfigReadme.md

 # Fields
 The following fields are valid for a startupconfig.Any file:

-* `playMode` controls whether the application is run in experiment mode, or debug mode.
-When `playMode`=`True` the application is in experiment mode.
-In debug mode (`playMode`=`False`) the application isrun with additional windows available for user mouse interaction.
-This is recommended for developers only.
+* `developerMode` controls whether the application is run in experiment mode, or [developer mode](./developermode.md).
+When `false` the application is in experiment/play mode and is ready to collect data.
+In developer mode (`developerMode`=`true`) the application is run with additional windows available for user mouse interaction.
+* `waypointEditorMode` controls whether the application is run including additional support for [target path creation/waypoint editing](./patheditor.md).
+Waypoint editor mode **only applies when `developerMode`=`true`**!
+In waypoint editor mode an additional menu is made available and the user can drop waypoints or start/stop record their motion using key bound functions.
 * `fullscreen` controls whether the application is run in fullscreen mode or windowed (independent of other options)
 * `experimentConfigPath` sets the path to an [experiment config file](./experimentConfigReadme.md) for futher configuration of an experiment.
 * `userConfigPath` sets the path to a user config file for per user setup.